yugabyte/yugabyte-db/docs/content/latest/faq/compatibility.md

 - YugabyteDB's API compatibility is aimed at accelerating developer onboarding.
 By integrating well with the existing ecosystem, YugabyteDB ensures that developers can get started easily using a language they are already comfortable with.

 - YugabyteDB's API compatibility is not aimed at lift-and-shift porting of existing applications written for the original language.
-This is because existing applications are not written to take advantage of the distributed SQL APIs provided by YugabyteDB.
+This is because existing applications are not written to take advantage of the distributed, strongly-consistent storage architecture that YugabyteDB provides.
 For such existing applications, developers should expect to modify their previously monolithic PostgreSQL and/or non-transactional Cassandra data access logic as they look to migrate to YugabyteDB.

 ## YSQL compatibility with PostgreSQL

 ### What is the extent of compatibility with PostgreSQL?

 As highlighted in [Distributed PostgreSQL on a Google Spanner Architecture – Query Layer](https://blog.yugabyte.com/distributed-postgresql-on-a-google-spanner-architecture-query-layer/), YSQL reuses open source PostgreSQL’s query layer (written in C) as much as possible and as a result is wire-compatible with PostgreSQL dialect and client drivers.
-Specifically, YSQL v1.2 is based on PostgreSQL v11.2.
+Specifically, YSQL is based on PostgreSQL v11.2.
 Following are some of the currently supported features:

 - DDL statements: CREATE, DROP and TRUNCATE tables
 - Data types: All primitive types including numeric types (integers and floats), text data types, byte arrays, date-time types, UUID, SERIAL, as well as JSONB